Inclusive Digital Technology Course

 This course is not about learning to use inclusive digital technologies!
 There is an expectation you will have some knowledge and experience of using different assistive technologies and resources in the classroom to support pupils.
 However, relevant support will be available during the practical workshop, as well as the inclusive digital technology section and discussion board.

 This course is a professional learning course which is non-credit-bearing.
-Participants who participate fully in the face-to-face and online sessions will receive a certificate of attendance, and participants who fully participate and pass the assessment will receive a certificate of completion.
+Participants who participate fully in the face-to-face and online sessions will receive a certificate of attendance, and participants who fully participate and complete the assignment (a small-scale case study) will receive a certificate of completion.
 If participants subsequently matriculate as a University of Edinburgh student on the MSc Inclusive Education programme, they may be able to earn accreditation of prior learning (APL) credit.

 As a participant you will: